Razyapoo/KGBClusteringDocumentation/technical_documentation.md

     <em>Figure 4.
 Hierarchical class</em>
 </p>

+> **Note** \
-A hierarchical class (or hierarchical group class) is a common class for all nodes to be placed in a same hierarchical group.
+> A hierarchical class (or hierarchical group class) is a common class for all nodes to be placed in a same hierarchical group.
 It is assigned to a node in a SPARQL CONSTRUCT query in the same way as a visual class, i.e. using the `browser:class` predicate.

 > **Warning** \
 > Each node must be assigned to some hierarchical group class in case it is to be placed in any hierarchy.